 Yes, surprisingly, both these sleep items have an expiration date, which can be seen on one flat side of your pillow and for the mattress, it depends on your mattress really.

-Usually a good mattress last for 9-10 years (based on National Sleep Foundation) or the norms, where mattresses last only 5-6 years.
+Usually, a good mattress lasts for 9-10 years (based on the National Sleep Foundation) or the norms, where mattresses last only 5-6 years.

 Why do I know this?
 I had an old expired pillow once and I found it hard to stay comfy or fall asleep since it was flat.
 It was until I decided to buy two new pillows that changed my sleep schedule.
 I ended up falling asleep much quicker than before since it was all buff and soft.
 So if you're having issues, try checking out the expiration date.

 If you can't sleep with the lights on, try wearing an eye mask before you go to sleep.